vbwx/finddup/Manual.md

 When invoked without non-option arguments, **finddup** looks for duplicates in the working directory.
-When files are passed as arguments, **finddup** only looks for copies of these files.
+When files are passed as arguments, **finddup** only looks for duplicates of these files.

 This manual contains a [tutorial](#tutorial).